-The Smart Social team wanted to know, are these new mental health initiatives beneficial to young social media users?
-Or are they too little, too late?
-We asked some therapists and educators to share their opinions on the topic.
+The Smart Social team wanted to know how beneficial these new mental health initiatives are to young social media users.
+Are they too little, too late?
+We asked some therapists and educators to weigh in.

 Katie Lear, LCMHC, RPT, RDT

 The initiatives being rolled out by social media platforms like Snapchat and TikTok are a great idea, but they’re not a substitute for parental supervision.
 I’m happy that our culture’s interest in young people’s mental health is finally reflected by these companies.

 Having a listening ear available for teens in a crisis situation could potentially make a life-or-death difference, especially when you consider that many young people feel much more comfortable communicating by direct message rather than on the phone or face-to-face.
 These initiatives reach teens in the way that is most comfortable and natural to them.